ave-llan/nmusic/api.md

 **Returns**: <code>Number</code> - the interval size between the two pitches.
 **Throws**:

-- Will throw an error if string is not a valid pitch
+- an error if string is not a valid pitch

 | Param | Type | Description |